Unit rationale, description and aim

 Assessment Task 3: Project Proposal Presentation

 This assessment task consists of a project proposal presentation.
-This task requires students to present their project design and demonstrate what has been achieved in Part A of the project.
+Students will work in groups to design and present a project proposal and demonstrate what has been achieved in Part A of the project.

 Assessment Method: Presentation